Author: Triskele Heritage

 8 January 2024

-This article is a guest post for the UK Paranormal Society blog.
+This article was originally penned as a guest post for the now-defunct UK Paranormal Society blog.
 A big thanks to Leanne Burnam-Richards for commissioning the piece.
-The text can be found by clicking the link below:

 About the author